cqse/teamscale-sap-abap-connector/README.md

 **CQIK900910** (files K900910.CQI / R900910.CQI)
 This is an extenstion to support Test Impact Analysis (TIA) within Teamscale.
 Objects are in `/CQSE/` namespace and within package `/CQSE/TEAMSCALE_TIA` and its subpackages.
-**Optional, but recomended to transport if target system is of NW AS ABAP 7.50 or higher.
+**Requires main transport above.
+Optional, but recomended to transport if target system is of NW AS ABAP 7.50 or higher.
 Might not be compatible with earlier versions.**

 **CQRK900117** (files K900117.CQR / R900117.CQR)
 This includes a default role (`/CQSE/TEAMSCALE_RFC`) for RFC access from Teamscale server to the Teamscale Connector for SAP Netweaver ABAP.
 This role can be assigned  to technical user accounts which should be used by Teamscale server.